madsvnielsen/madsvnielsen/README.md

 ### Hi there 👋

- 🌱 I’m currently studying software engineering at the Technical University of Denmark
+ 🌱 Currently studying software engineering at the Technical University of Denmark

 <!--